Rainbow Six Siege Kaid: what he can do and how to use him

 Kaid has the Rtila Electroclaw, which is a throwable device that latches onto walls and emits an electrical pulse that affects a short range.
 When it fully charges, it can electrify reinforced walls and hatches, barbed wire, and even deployable shields.
 This is remarkably similar to what Bandit can do, but there’s arguably a little more versatility.

+It has a decent range and the fact it can be deployed anywhere counters Maverick’s blowtorch because that player can’t exactly predict where the device is electrocuting the reinforced walls.
+This also makes Twitch player’s lives harder because they may not be able to get a good line of sight to destroy it.

+One very interesting technique that you can do is to have a team of Kaid and Frost work together to place a trap, then electrify either a reinforced hatch or some barbed wire from below while a Frost trap is placed above Kaid’s device.
+The electricity won’t destroy the trap, instead turning an otherwise mildly inconvenient trap into one that spells almost certain death.
+Reinforced doors from Castle don’t conduct electricity however, so don’t even bother.

-It can be easily destroyed, either by being shot at, having another gadget replace it without it being picked up, or with the use of explosives or EMPS.
+It can be easily destroyed if you can see it though, either by being shot at, having another gadget replace it without it being picked up, or with the use of explosives and Thatcher’s EMP.
+IQ can also see it through his monitor, while Twitch can normally have a decent time.
 So there’s a lot of counters available, but it can disrupt enemy drones in the early game and do a small slither of damage to any enemy wandering through barbed wire or standing too close to the electrified walls/hatches.

 Should I pick Kaid?